AshishThakur/kubernetes-ingress-controller/README.md

 Please browse through [guides][guides] to get started or understand how to configure a specific setting with Kong Ingress Controller.

-## Master branch builds
+## Dev branch builds

-If you would like to use the latest and the greatest version of the controller, you can use `latest` tag from the [master repository][bintray-master-builds] hosted on Bintray:
+If you would like to use the latest and the greatest version of the controller, you can use `latest` tag from the [repository][bintray-main-builds] hosted on Bintray:

 ```
-docker pull kong-docker-kubernetes-ingress-controller.bintray.io/master:latest
+docker pull kong-docker-kubernetes-ingress-controller.bintray.io/main:latest
 ```

 ## Seeking help